 Contributions are recognized when the donor makes a promise to give to the School that is, in substance, unconditional.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-As of June 30, 2023 and 2022, the School did not have outstanding conditional or unconditional promises to give.
+Unconditional promises are recorded net of an allowance for uncollectible amounts estimated by management of the School.
+The financial statements do not include an estimate for allowance for expected credit losses.
+Management believes that all promises to give are fully collectible.
+As of June 30, 2024, the School had unconditional promises to give of \$385,941 (net of unamortized discount of \$14,059).